djradon/public-notes/ar.json-ld-and-why-i-hate-the-semantic-web.md

 ## Highlights

-"Precious time is spent in groups discussing how we can query all this Big Data that is sure to be published via RDF instead of figuring out a way of making it easy to publish that data on the Web by leveraging common practices in use today.
+- "Precious time is spent in groups discussing how we can query all this Big Data that is sure to be published via RDF instead of figuring out a way of making it easy to publish that data on the Web by leveraging common practices in use today.
 Too much time is spent assuming a future that’s not going to unfold in the way that we expect it to.
 That’s not to say that TURTLE, SPARQL, and Quad stores don’t have their place, but I always struggle to point to a typical startup that has decided to base their product line on that technology"
+- "RDF is a shitty data model.
+It doesn’t have native support for lists." ^m9yunsigu2uc

 ## Comments